networknt/light-doc/content/en/getting-started/environment.md

 Currently, the majority of the components in the light platform 1.5.x or 1.6.x is based on Java 8, and master 2.0.x is based on Java 11.
 Before starting your first project, we need to install the following software packages on your system.

-Most of our customers are working on light-4j production ready 1.5.x and 1.6.x version which is depending on Java 8.
-We have release 2.0.x on JDK 11 and the main development is moved to the JDK 11 already, but some of our customers are waiting for Redhat certified JDK 11 docker image on the Openshift environment.
+Most of our customers are working on light-4j production ready 1.5.x and 1.6.x versions which are dependent on Java 8.
+We have released 2.0.x on JDK 11 and the main development has already been moved to the JDK 11, but some of our customers are waiting for the Redhat certified JDK 11 docker image on the Openshift environment.

 If you are building services that will be released to production very soon, then it is recommended choosing 1.6.x which the production release.